Arrest of Active Duty Military

 For this reason, law enforcement officers with the Tampa Police Department have jurisdiction to arrest persons detained by military police at or near the Dale Mabry Guard House.

 If the Tampa Police Department has a valid arrest warrant or capias, the authorities at MacDill will often cooperate in taking the named person into custody.

 Attorney for Active Duty Military in Tampa, FL

 If you were arrested for a criminal offense in Tampa, FL, or the surrounding areas, then contact an experienced criminal defense attorney at Sammis Law Firm.

-Our attorneys are familiar with the Tampa Police Department’s Standard Operating Procedure, including the special rules that apply for offenses and incidents involving military personnel at MacDill AFB.
+Our attorneys are familiar with the Tampa Police Department’s Standard Operating Procedure, including the special rules for offenses and incidents involving military personnel at MacDill AFB.

 We also represent members of the military who are charged with DUI in Tampa, FL.
 Contact us to discuss the charges pending against you, the typical penalties that come with a conviction, and the best ways to aggressively fight the charges.
 Call (813) 250-0500.

 Privilege From Arrest for Incidents Involving Military Personnel

 In general, no person in the Armed Forces will be arrested on any process issued by military authority while going to, remaining at, or returning from any place they may be required to attend for military duty.

 Although, on some occasions, it is necessary to issue a traffic citation, effect a physical arrest, or investigate a traffic crash involving a member of the Armed Forces.